-85. The only additional resources requested in the budget submission of the Office of the Prosecutor ("the Office") for 2012 are to deal with the referral of the Libya situation by the United Nations Security Council and to compensate for increases in common system costs.
+88. The only additional resources requested in the budget submission of the Office of the Prosecutor ("the Office") for 2012 are to deal with the referral of the Libya situation by the United Nations Security Council and to compensate for increases in common system costs.

-- 86. The Office continues to increase its productivity: - (a) it has absorbed two investigations and the appearance of the suspects in the Kenya situation, as well as the arrest in the case against Callixte Mbarushimana, without requesting additional resources; - (b) it has, wherever possible, reduced its service requirements (e.g. field mission support and referral of new witnesses) and at the same time made every effort to keep unavoidable increases of service requests (e.g. for the additional staff) to a minimum; - (c) it is planning to absorb the additional resources required in the event that it is authorized by the Chamber to open an investigation into Côte d'Ivoire.
+89. The Office continues to increase its productivity:

+(a) It has absorbed two investigations and the appearance of the suspects in the Kenya situation, as well as the arrest in the case against Callixte Mbarushimana, without requesting additional resources;

+(b) It has, wherever possible, reduced its service requirements (e.g. field mission support and referral of new witnesses) and at the same time made every effort to keep unavoidable increases of service requests (e.g. for the additional staff) to a minimum; and

+(c) It is planning to absorb the additional resources required in the event that it is authorized by the Chamber to open an investigation into Côte d'Ivoire.

-87. The Office integrates its human resources through the teams created in its Regulations and rotates them in accordance with needs.
+90. The Office integrates its human resources through the teams created in its Regulations and rotates them in accordance with needs.
 The number of investigators, trial lawyers and cooperation advisers in each team evolves throughout the year in order to adapt to the requirements of each case.
 On a monthly basis an assessment is made of the resource requirements across all teams and then resources are redistributed according to needs.
 This results in a very flexible and efficient structure, with optimal use of resources.

-88. The 2012 budget proposal for the OTP shows an absolute increase of \notin 5,204,700 (19.6%) over the approved budget for 2011.
-Common system cost increases aside, the net increase in the 2011 budget request is 16.1%.
-Whilst comparing the 2011 request to the actual expenditure for 2010 demonstrates a 22.3% increase, excluding common system cost increases (25.9% inclusive), this is explained by a corresponding 60% increase in active and residual caseload assumed for the budgets over the same period (namely developments in the DRC, Darfur, Kenya and Libya situations) as can be seen in the table below.
+91. The 2012 budget proposal for the OTP shows an absolute increase of €5,204,700 (19.6 per cent) over the approved budget for 2011.
+Common system cost increases aside, the net increase in the 2012 budget request is 16.2 per cent.
+The 2012 request represents a 21.2 per cent increase over actual expenditure for 2010 if common system cost increases are excluded (24.6 per cent if included).
+This is explained by a corresponding 60 per cent increase in active and residual caseload assumed for the budgets over the same period (namely developments in DRC, Darfur, Kenya and Libya situations), as can be seen in the table below.